w4rpnine/10x-knowtes-backend/.ai/db-plan.md

    - This provides better security and facilitates future sharing functionality.

 6. **Metrics Tracking**:
-   - The note_views table tracks when users view notes for metrics purposes.
    - The notes_per_topic view provides quick access to the number of notes per topic.

 7. **References Implementation**: